PanDAWMS/panda-client/README.txt

 ** Release Note

-current
+0.1.82 (7/28/2009)
+  * removed size limitation for direct access sites
-  * increased extensions to be picked up by prun
+  * increased default extensions to be picked up by prun

 0.1.81 (7/22/2009)
   * fixed --trf of pathena for duplicated DBRelease